Effective Date: 2 April 2026

 Do we send your personal information overseas?

 We may upload images and / or footage to the Site or social media accounts from time to time.
-The Website and social media accounts may be hosted on an overseas server.
+The Site and our social media accounts may be hosted on an overseas server.
 Where applicable, in the event that your information is sent overseas, we will use our best endeavours to ensure that any overseas service provider will keep all personal information secure and confidential.

 Do we use your personal information for direct marketing?

 We may use your personal information to communicate directly with you to promote our services.
 We use direct marketing to provide you with information about our services.
 If you receive direct marketing material from us, and do not wish to continue receiving it, please contact us by any of the methods stated in this Policy, asking to be removed from all future direct marketing programs.
 Once we have received your opt-out request, we will remove you from our direct marketing programs as soon as reasonably practicable.
-Please be aware that unsubscribing from one part of our services (for example, a newsletter) will not automatically remove you from all other services.
+Please be aware that unsubscribing from one part of our services (for example, an e-newsletter) will not automatically remove you from all other services.

 How do you access or correct personal information we hold about you?